 Why Should I Choose Your Firm?

-Medical malpractice cases are very complex and require the attention of experienced, knowledgeable Chicago medical malpractice attorneys.
+Medical malpractice cases are very complex and require the attention of experienced, knowledgeable medical malpractice lawyers.
 Our firm is focused exclusively on medical malpractice law.
 Two of our attorneys are physicians, and another of our lawyers is a board-certified respiratory therapist.
 This experience gives us a valuable perspective when handling complex cases such as failure to diagnose cancer and medication errors.
-Our Chicago medical malpractice attorneys keep small case loads, allowing us to devote appropriate time and attention to your legal needs.
-We are experienced Chicago medical malpractice litigators, allowing us to pursue monetary compensation for the hardships our clients have suffered.
+Our medical malpractice lawyers keep small case loads, allowing us to devote appropriate time and attention to your legal needs.
+We are experienced Chicago medical malpractice attorneys, allowing us to pursue monetary compensation for the hardships our clients have suffered.

-Let Us Help You – Contact An Experienced Chicago Medical Malpractice Lawyer
+Let Us Help You – Contact An Experienced Medical Malpractice Lawyer in Chicago

 If you or someone in your family has been injured because of medical negligence, we are here to stand up for your rights.
-Contact us today online or by telephone at (312) 346-8700 to speak with an experienced Chicago medical malpractice lawyer.
+Contact us today online or by telephone at 312.346.8700 to speak with experienced Chicago medical malpractice lawyers.
 We offer free initial consultations and bill on a contingent fee basis — you won’t have to pay us attorney fees unless we win compensation your case.